 |Companion Plants||Asparagus, beans, beets, cabbage, chili and bell peppers, eggplant, marigolds, oregano, potatoes, and tomatoes.|

 |Health Benefits||Fights against bacterial infections, viral infections, inflammatory diseases, cancer|

 Seven Steps to Growing Basil

 Basil plant requires well-drained soil but the soil must be moist enough.
 The pH value of the soil should be 5.5 – 6.5 which is neutral.
 You need to test your soil or you can add more organic nutrients from blood meal, cottonseed meal, or compost.
 Soil is too rich then the basil loses its flavor.

 Soil pH Testing

-If you are planting the plant indoor in a pot then try to use a large pot to help the plant to dry up the water from the soil very easily.
-The nutrient-rich soil helps to grow the basil plant at the starting of the growth.
+If you are planting the plant indoors in a pot then try to use a large pot to help the plant to dry up the water from the soil very easily.
+The nutrient-rich soil helps to grow the basil plant at the start of its growth.

 In a ground